For partitioned tables, the best

 or import into another empty table and then use

 It's possible that you've hit a IO_URING-related kernel error.

-cairo.iouring.enabled setting to false, restart QuestDB instance, and try again.
+cairo.iouring.enabled setting to false, restart QuestDB instance,

 I'm getting "name is reserved" error message